-At HIABC we are committed to protecting consumers and improving home and property inspection services through our stringent membership requirements, mandatory ongoing training program and our detailed Standards of Practice and Code of Ethics.
-Please refer to the current Standards of Practice and Code of Ethics.
+At HIABC we are committed to protecting consumers and improving home and property inspection services through our stringent membership requirements, mandatory ongoing training program and our detailed Scope of Inspection and Code of Ethics.
+Please refer to the current HIA Scope of Inspection 2016

 How long does a home inspection take?

 A professional home inspection usually takes between three and four hours, depending on the size, age and condition of the house.
 It is critical that the inspector can access all areas and/or systems.
 If certain areas are inaccessible, the inspection can be hampered and take longer than necessary.
 The client may need to reschedule and pay for a return visit to the site.

 Canada Mortgage & Housing Corporation (CMHC) article “Hiring a Home Inspector” recommends that potential home buyers accompany the inspector as the inspection takes place.
 It can be a valuable learning experience.
 You can also take this opportunity to get more familiar with your new home, to take measurements of rooms and/or windows.
 More importantly, you can ask your home inspector questions on the spot.

 How do I prepare my home for an inspection?

 Homeowners should be aware that inspectors cannot move personal effects during the course of an inspection.
 Here are a few suggestions to prepare a home for an inspection: